IIE MSA: History

 The IIE MSA was founded in 2001 as Monash South Africa by Monash University, an Australian university named after a civil engineer, John Monash.

 The university was built on an agricultural land in Ruimsig, Roodeport.
 The first class intake at the IIE MSA was in geography and environmental sciences.

 In 2019, it was renamed as IIE MSA after becoming part of The Independent Institute of Education.

+In 2026, it merged with Varsity College, HSM, and Vega to form Emeris.

 Academia

 The institution comprises two faculties, namely The Faculty of Business, Engineering and Technology; and The Faculty of Social and Health Sciences.

 The IIE MSA offers undergraduate and postgraduate degrees, as well as short learning programs.